 Health, Well-being, and Alternative Therapies

-The valley where Tepoztlán is situated has a long-held reputation for being a mystical location with natural energy and healing properties, and a small, thriving, cottage industry of health, well-being and alternative therapy services has become well-established here.
+The valley where Tepoztlán is situated has a long-held reputation for being a mystical location with natural energy and healing properties, and a small, thriving, cottage industry of health, well-being and alternative therapy services has become established here.

 You will find an abundance of relaxing and healing therapies to choose from ranging from massage, corporal energy work such as Reiki, and other New Age services such astrological and tarot card readings.
-The divine climate, fresh air, and spectacular scenery contribute to a general sense of well-being and serves as an ideal ambiance for receiving therapy.
+The valley’s divine micro-climate, fresh mountain air, and spectacular scenery contribute to a general sense of well-being and serves as an ideal ambiance for receiving therapy.
 The town offers a number of higher-end comfortable hotels and spas offering these services, as well as traditional rustic spa and alternative therapy centers.

-Massage at Spas—A range of massage treatments offered through local hotel spas where you should be able to find your preferred massage style such Swedish, hot stone, Thai, shiatsu, or reflexology; some establishments also offer facials, pedicures, manicures, and other aesthetic services.
+Massage at spas—A range of massage treatments offered through local hotel spas where you should be able to find your preferred massage style such Swedish, hot stone, Thai, shiatsu, or reflexology; some establishments also offer facials, pedicures, manicures, and other aesthetic services.
 Some hotels also have Aztec steam baths on-site known as a Temazcal.

 Temazcal—An Aztec steam bath, known as a Temazcal, is an ancient indigenous healing therapy that is offered in multiple places in and around Tepoztlán.
 Participating in a Temazcal session usually involves a group ritual where the participants enter into a low-lying dome structure (similar to an igloo) in which a fragrant steam bath is produced by pouring a mixture of mineral water, herbs, and natural oils over very hot stones.
 A traditional Temazcal is usually performed in small groups as a spiritual cleansing ceremony in addition to being a physical cleansing.
-Private sessions where only you, your partner, and/or your family are present can also be arranged.
+Private sessions where only you, your partner, or your close friends or family are present can also be arranged.

 Yoga—This traditional Indian-style meditative exercise has become popular world-wide and has been extensively practiced for decades in Tepoztlán.
-There are plenty of opportunities to participate in Yoga sessions, at local independent body-art centers like ‘El Amate’, as well as at hotels and spas situated in and around the town.
+There are plenty of opportunities to participate in Yoga sessions at local independent body-art centers like ‘El Amate,’ as well as at hotels and spas situated in and around the town.

 By Air – The two nearest airports to Tepoztlán are Mexico City and Cuernavaca.
 For detailed information about flights and flying, see the Mexperience guide to Air Travel in Mexico.